Updated March 2022

 The Walton-UNCF K-12 Education Fellowship is a leadership and talent development initiative aimed at building a robust pipeline of high-achieving African Americans engaged in education reform in America.
 The program selects undergraduate juniors from select historically black colleges and universities (HBCUs) to participate in a leadership development and paid intern placement program that partners with innovative K-12 educational reform enterprises.
 All majors welcome.

 The Teaching Policy Fellowship is a highly selective program for teachers interested in having a voice in decisions that affect their profession, providing fellows an opportunity to expand their influence without leaving the classroom.
 Fellows receive extensive training on topics such as policy, advocacy & storytelling.
-Fellowships are offered in California, Colorado, Illinois, Indiana, Massachusetts, New Mexico, Rhode Island & Texas.
+Fellowships are offered in California, Colorado, Illinois, Indiana, Massachusetts, New Mexico, Rhode Island, and Texas.
 Fellows engage directly with key education stakeholders & policymakers, shaping & advocating for policies that meet the needs of their students.
 Stipend provided.
-States have different deadlines: check website.

 The Education Week Gregory M. Chronister Journalism Fellowship supports a recipient who undertakes a significant enterprising or investigative journalism project that promises to inform and educate the field and the public about a timely and important issue for pre-K-12 education.
 The fellowship, which is intended to be completed while the recipient continues his or her regular employment, provides financial support of up to $10,000.
 All topics with broader implications to American education are eligible and projects will be published in Education Week when completed.